 My name is Martyn McLaughlin, I am an award-winning print and broadcast journalist based in Scotland.
-I am currently senior reporter, columnist and leader writer at The Scotsman, Scotland’s national newspaper, and its sister title, Scotland on Sunday, having previously written for The Herald.
+I am currently the investigations correspondent at The Scotsman, Scotland’s national newspaper, and its sister title, Scotland on Sunday, having previously written for The Herald.

 From investigative articles, magazine pieces and political sketches through to leader columns, book reviews and personal columns, I have written across nearly every section of the titles and I hope you will find some articles of interest in my online portfolio.
 Where possible, I have tried to reproduce of the original newsprint pages so as to highlight the photography and design skills of my colleagues, who provide an invaluable skill in giving every writer’s work context and impact.
 With some of the lengthier articles, I have penned a few memories of how the story came about.

-Thanks for visiting the site, and if there is a potential story or issue you think I should look into, please don’t hesitate to email me at firstname.lastname@example.org.
-You can also contact me via Twitter and LinkedIn.
+Thanks for visiting the site, and if there is a potential story, tip-off, or issue you think I should look into, please don’t hesitate to email me at firstname.lastname@example.org or via secure email at email@example.com.
+You can also contact me via Twitter, where my direct messages are set to open, and LinkedIn.